maswanwick/turbo-octo-telegram/README.md

 - The cookbook name should be clear and describe the unit of configuration the cookbook is managing.

 ##### Recipes
--The recipe name should describe the purpose of the recipe.
+- The recipe name should describe the purpose of the recipe.

 ##### Attribute
 - The attribute name should be lowercase.